Bicontinuity in active phase separation: Results

 where $\alpha <0$ is the extensile activity responsible for the turbulent-like dynamics of the active ($\phi=1$) phase.
 We choose a parameter regime in which the nematic tensor $\mathbf{Q}(\mathbf{r})$ relaxes to the isotropic state ($\mathbf{Q}=0$) in the absence of activity.
 Above a critical activity, active stresses destabilize the quiescent isotropic state and generate autonomous flows~\cite{putzig2016instabilities, srivastava2016negative,santhosh2020activity, vafa2021fluctuations}.

-In passive systems, the well-mixed state is unstable over a range of parameters, leading to a spinodal instability with structures that coarsen over time.
-This reduces the interfacial energy, ultimately resulting in bulk phase separation~\cite{cahn1958free,siggia1979late}.
+In passive systems, the well-mixed state is unstable over a range of parameters, leading to a spinodal instability that generates spatially modulated structures that coarsen over time.
+Such dynamics reduces the interfacial energy, ultimately resulting in bulk phase separation~\cite{cahn1958free,siggia1979late}.
 Activity profoundly alters this process~\cite{cates2025active}.
 At high activity, turbulent-like flows stir the fluid and impede the thermodynamically driven phase separation~\cite{caballero2022activity, tayar2023controlling}.
-Here we study intermediate activities that do not suppress phase separation, but arrest coarsening and influence the morphology of the phase separated state.
-In two dimensions, such moderate activity can generate percolating filamentary networks~\cite{gulati2025active}.
-These networks have a dynamical steady-state, with a characteristic length scale controlled by the balance of activity and surface tension.
+Intermediate activities do not suppress phase separation, but arrest coarsening and influence the morphology of the phase separated state.
+In two dimensions, moderate activity can generate percolating dynamical filamentary networks with a characteristic length scale controlled by the balance of activity and surface tension~\cite{gulati2025active}.

+We study the active-passive mixture at intermediate activities, using the numerical model.
+Starting with an initially uniform state, we observe the emergence of spatially modulated structures, which reach a length scale that plateaus over time (Fig.~\ref{setup}A, B, Movie~S1).
+The steady-state structures have a labyrinth like appearance, consisting of junction points that are connected by thread-like liquid bridges.
+The network is not static.
+The threads connecting different junctions appear to continuously rupture while new ones are generated.
+Such microscopic dynamics generates a ``living'' continuously reconfiguring network-like structure.